 Praat (Boersma & Weenik, 2018) is one of the best computer programs for acoustic-phonetic analysis and manipulation of sound stimuli (and it’s free!).
 In addition to a GUI, you can write custom code.

-Here are a few useful Praat scripts I’ve written / adapted from others.
+Here are a few useful Praat scripts (and packages) I’ve written / adapted from others.
 For a full list, see my Github: https://github.com/michellecohn/praat-scripts/

 Load in all .wav files